youngist/clean-blog/_posts/2014-06-25-LGBTQ-histories-didn’t-begin-with-Stonewall.md

 In compartmentalizing the struggle of LGBTQ people in the past, we risk rendering invisible queer folks’ day-by-day effort to survive – to carve out spaces of meaning for themselves and to build networks of support for their chosen families.

 While potentially helpful, LGBTQ people know that wins for the same-sex marriage movement do not translate to queer liberation or assurances of safety for ourselves or our loved ones.
 Rather, the subjugation of queer folks continues unchecked in so many ways.
 Yes, our government denies many of us access to  the benefits of state-sanctioned monogamy.
-Yet, at a far more basic level, we lack necessities: the chance to make a living for ourselves; affordable and accessible healthcare services; safety from physical and verbal violence at the hands of strangers and the police; immigration policies that value our humanity and
+Yet, at a far more basic level, we lack necessities: the chance to make a living for ourselves; affordable and accessible healthcare services; safety from physical and verbal violence at the hands of strangers and the police; immigration policies that value our humanity.

 No matter the force of judicial rulings testifying to our citizenship and humanity, we find ourselves suffering in very real, immediate ways at the hand of a society that is unwilling or unable to embrace our queer family – particularly our queer people of color, trans*, *gender non-conforming, and undocumented siblings.
 To name a few of our immediate concerns: